kristopolous/2019-november-novel/notes.md

 As ideas become more familiar to people they don't have direct allegorical embodiments.
 They can exist as an abstract while new concepts get those embodiments instead

 Seafaring technology, cartography

+“The reasonable man adapts himself to the world: the unreasonable one persists in trying to adapt the world to himself.
+Therefore all progress depends on the unreasonable man.”

+― George Bernard Shaw, Man and Superman